 They all promise score increases, and some even guarantee them.
-But how do you know if you even need one?
+But how do you know if you even need an SAT summer camp?
 Keep reading to find out!

 You may need help boosting your low scores.
 You may have already tried self study and found it too difficult to maintain a rigid schedule.
-If you fall into this category, you may find it beneficial to look into a summer prep program, where you can receive targeted SAT prep in a short span of time.
+You may find it beneficial to look into a summer prep program, where you can receive targeted SAT prep in a short span of time.

-You may have had a moderate or even above average score, but it wasn’t enough for your top choice school and you really need those 800s.
+You may have a moderate or even above average SAT score, but it isn't enough for your top choice school and you really need those 800s.
 If this is you, then what you need is improvement on taking the SAT itself, not the content.
-A specialized program can help you there.
+A specialized program can help you in this situation.

-You may not have taken the test before, but you want to get it right on the first go.
+You may not have taken the SAT before, but you want to get it right on the first go.
 Maybe you have a strict application deadline because you plan to graduate early, or maybe you know you’ll have a lot of other exams to worry about in your junior year.
-Whatever the reason, if you want a perfect score on the first try, then a prep program might be an important first step.
+Whatever the reason, if you want a perfect SAT score on the first try, then an SAT prep program might be an important first step.

 There are a lot of variations in SAT summer programs and the hours of study they offer.
-They range from 1 week courses to over four weeks.
-And they vary from 3-6 hour SAT summer day camps at Elite to intensive 9 hour structured days at residential SAT summer prep programs at Columbia University.
+They range from one week courses to over four weeks.
+And they can vary from three to nine hours of SAT prep a day depending on how intensive the program is.

-Average improvements after participating in a summer camp range from 50 points to more than 250 points.
-Some, like the Princeton Review, even guarantee that if you are not satisfied with your score results, then they will continue to offer you support until you are.
+However, average improvements after participating in a summer camp range from 50 points to more than 250 points.
+Some programs even guarantee that if you are not satisfied with your score results that they will continue to offer you support until you are.

 Right off the bat, you should know that any good program will begin with an assessment test.
 This needs to be done so that they can analyze your results and place you in the type of program that would best address your weaknesses.

 No matter the course, a good program will offer practice tests at least a once a week.
-They may boast between 2-6 hours a day of teaching and practice for a day camp or 10 hours a day for an SAT prep and college admissions residential camp.
-But either way, make sure that they are offering you enough testing practice, and then after, analysis of your results.
+They may boast between two to six hours a day of teaching and practice for a day camp or ten hours a day for an SAT prep and college admissions residential camp.
+Either way, make sure that they are offering you enough testing practice, and then after, analysis of your results.

 If you're looking to pick a summer camp there are some things you need to consider before you decide on any particular one!

 You should figure out how much time you need to study to hit your target score goal.
-For advice on how to do this, check out this link here.
-Once you know this, you will be able to pick a summer program with hours that will help you achieve your goal.
+Once you know this, you will be able to pick a summer program with the correct number of hours that will help you achieve your goal.

-You should look at the score improvements that summer programs promise at the outset, and see if they are guaranteed.
+You also should look at the score improvements that summer programs promise at the outset and see if they are guaranteed.
 If they are, then that might be an indication of a reliable program.
 Be sure to ask them - if your scores don't increase, can you retake the program?

-Before you sign on with a program, make sure you ask some questions - will books or educational material be included in advertised price?
+Before you sign on with a program, make sure you completely understand what's included.
+Will books or educational material be included in the advertised price?
 Because of the high variance in price, it might be better to decide on how much you are willing to spend before you look for a program that fits your needs within your budget.
 Day camps and summer camps also vary in price significantly, so consider that when you plan your budget.

-Online SAT prep: This allows you to set the schedule, costs significantly less and lets you move at a pace comfortable for you, while also allowing for specialized instruction
+Online SAT prep allows you to set the schedule, costs significantly less than an in-person summer camp, and lets you move at a pace comfortable for you, while also allowing for specialized instruction.

-Studying on your own: with proper strategies, even studying on your own can be as effective, and far more cost friendly.
 You can find plenty of online resources that can guide your self study.
-If you are thinking of self study, plan to set aside at least one week to preparing a course of study for your summer.
+If you are thinking of self study, plan to set aside at least one week to prepare a course of study for your summer.
 And then, follow it.

 Use the free resources at PrepScholar to help you plan out your SAT summer self study.
 I've included some links at the bottom of this article, check them out!

-In my honest opinion, it’s better to study on your own, hire a tutor, or join an online prep program tailored to your needs rather than summer programs that charge so much.
+In my honest opinion, it’s better to study on your own, hire a tutor, or join an online prep program tailored to your needs rather than summer programs that charge lots of money.

 Check out our 5-day free trial today: